factorial-io/phabalicious/docs/configuration.md

 * `npm.rootFolder` folder where the package.json is located.
 * `npm.buildCommand` build-command for npm to execute when running the install- or reset-task.
 * `npm.context` in which context should the command be executed.
-Defaults to `host`, alternative is `dockerHost`, which means, that the npm command is not executed in the context of the host, but instead of the dockerHost.
-Suitable if you replace the npm executable by a docker exec method.
-You can also use `docker-image` to execute npm in a dedicated docker image.
-More infos can be found at script execution contexts.
+See the configuration of the yarn-method for possible options

 ### Configuration of the artifacts--ftp-method